Honey

 Storage

-Indefinite (honey never spoils due to low water content and natural antibacterial properties) fresh · N/A frozen
+Indefinite (honey never spoils due to low moisture and acidic pH) fresh · N/A frozen

 Nutrition